SL vs LT Tires: What You Need to Know Before Airing Down

 Here's the process:

 1. Read your sidewall.
-Find out if you're on P-Metric/SL or LT, and what load range.
+Find out if you're on P-Metric, Euro-metric, or LT, and what load range.

 2. Run the load capacity math.
+Use the TRA formula -- not the linear shortcut.
 Does your tire have enough margin at your target trail PSI?

 3. If the margins are thin, consider LT.
 Especially if you're over 5,500 lbs loaded.